Calotomus carolinus: Distribution

 Calotomus carolinus has a wide Indo-Pacific distribution from the coast of East Africa, although not in the Red Sea where it is replaced by Calotomus viridescens, through the Indian Ocean to the eastern Pacific Ocean around the Revillagigedo and the Galapagos Islands.

 Habitat and biology

 Calotomus carolinus can typically be found as a single fish or in small groups, in shallow reefs or lagoons.
 It occurs in subtidal reef flats, lagoons and seaward reefs down to depths of 27 m, or more.
 Within the wider habitat this species can be found in areas of coral, rubble, seagrass and algae.
 It feeds on a variety of benthic encrusting algae, Padina and seagrasses. they can also be found in small schools, or even by itself.
 It is a protogynous hermaphrodite The Calotomus carolinus, along with many of its relatives, feeds on the seaweed and algae growing on the coral which is helpful to the reef ecosystems because most of the algae restrict the coral's growth, keeping it from fully maturing.

+Like many other parrotfish species, the Carolines parrotfish undergoes sex change.